ryanjeffares/poise/README.md

 * Pattern matching
 * Ifs as expressions
 * ~~Single expression lambdas~~
-    * We could do implicit captures and use a function declaration instead of alternative lambda syntax
-    * Nah, I like it the way it is.
     * ~~But, perhaps we could do `|| => <expr>` and then also have single line functions like that too (`func foo() => <expr>`)~~
     * Figure out how to compile this as a statement rather than an expression - need to return null in case of a print or loop statement etc.
 * ~~Type hints~~